lmandl/separable-PI-DeepONet/README.md

 * Hard Enforcement of Dirichlet BCs (https://www.sciencedirect.com/science/article/pii/S0045782522001207)

 ### Data/Equations
 Project is focused on later use of (physics-informed) DeepONets for solving problems in porous media.
-Currently available are:
+Current plans are:
 * Biot's equation of consolidation in 1D

 Upcoming examples: